Cle Elum Lake

-Cle Elum Lake is a lake and reservoir along the course of the Cle Elum River, in Washington state USA.
+Cle Elum Lake is a lake and reservoir along the course of the Cle Elum River, in Washington state, US.
 At the site of the future city of Cle Elum, Washington, a Northern Pacific Railway station was named Clealum after the Kittitas name Tle-el-Lum (tlielləm), meaning "swift water", referring to the Cle Elum River.
 The lake was also labeled as Kleattam Lake in maps of the 1850s.

 Location

 Cle Elum Lake is the easternmost lake of three large lakes (two are north and one is south of Interstate 90) in the Cascade Range.
 The middle one, Kachess Lake is also north of I-90 while the westernmost, Keechelus Lake is south of I-90.

 Cle Elum Lake is part of the Columbia River basin, as the Cle Elum River is a tributary of the Yakima River, which is a tributary to the Columbia River.